cammerman/TypeSieve/README.markdown

 A few changes I intend to make in the near future:

-* Add overloads for generic methods on ISpecifyTypeSources and IFilterFromTypeSources, taking a params Type[] argument containing marker types.
-This will allow you to specify multiple different marker types in one call, rather than the repetition required now.
 * Add a method to ISpecifyTypeSources that will take any arbitrary IEnumerable<Type>.
 This will allow you to sift types collected from anywhere, without having to scan for them using TypeSieve.

 The recommended usage for open source projects or reusable assemblies is either to use ILMerge, or to include the source code as a whole, to prevent conflicts between multiple assemblies that may depend on different versions of TypeSieve.